sharathforillon/ForillonTech/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The website features an enterprise-grade design system inspired by IBM Consulting standards, utilizing the IBM Plex Sans typography and a custom vibrant enterprise color palette.
 It incorporates modern UI elements like gradient backgrounds, glassmorphism effects, floating animated orbs, premium shadows, and smooth transitions.
 Key design choices include a mobile-first responsive approach, consistent spacing, elevated card components, and professional navigation with improved hover states.
-The Checkbox landing page was notably redesigned with a tactile feature selection interface, a modal-based lead form, and a sticky summary panel.
+The Martech landing page (`/checkbox`) features a two-column side-by-side layout for feature categories (Research Help Desk and Tech Survey Platform), each with visible gradient icon headers, and a sticky floating selection panel at the bottom that slides up when users select features, displaying selected items with a dark blue-to-teal gradient background for optimal text visibility.

 ### Technical Implementations
 - **Frontend**: Built with React 18 and TypeScript, using Vite for fast development, Wouter for routing, shadcn/ui (Radix UI primitives) for UI components, Tailwind CSS for styling, TanStack Query for server state management, and React Hook Form with Zod for form validation.